 In my work I court the impossible; I hold tight to a teetering edge.
 I am fascinated by what philosopher Drew Leder calls the null point—the place between—neither in nor out of the body’s acuity.
 I attempt to suspend time and extend the tipping point, the moment right before collapse, dangling, almost falling, almost overflowing.
-By reconfiguring the elements of setting, object and gesture in both performance and installation, I create familiar scenes unsettlingly skewed, evoking intimacy, devotion or longing.
+By reconfiguring the elements of setting, object and gesture, I create familiar scenes unsettlingly abstracted, evoking devotion, intimacy or longing.